 .
 It can also cause of the mouth and lips.

 The diagnosis is often made by physical examination (the provider looking at the sores).
 The cultures and other tests are used to confirm the diagnosis.

 This test is most likely accurate when a person is newly infected, that is, during the first outbreak.

 A normal (negative) result means that the herpes simplex virus did not grow in the laboratory dish and the skin sample used in the test did not contain any herpes virus.

-However, a normal (negative) culture does not guarantee that you do not have a herpes infection or have not had one in the past.
+Be aware that a normal (negative) culture does not always mean that you do not have a herpes infection or have not had one in the past.

 An abnormal (positive) result may mean that you have an active infection with herpes simplex virus.
 Herpes infections include herpes genitalis, which is genital herpes, or cold sores on the lips or in the mouth.

 If the culture is positive for herpes, you may have recently become infected.
 You may have become infected in the past and are currently having an outbreak.

 Risks include slight bleeding or infection in the area where the skin sample was removed.